 - Finally, the triangle choke is a powerful submission that can force an opponent to tap out or lose consciousness.

 How To Perform A Triangle Choke

-- Thrust your hips upward and lock the triangle: Once you’ve placed your opponent in the one arm in/one arm out position, you must open your closed guard momentarily and explode your hips upward.
-This explosive movement has two purposes: 1) it catches your opponent off guard, and 2) it limits the amount of space between your hips and your opponent’s neck.
+Once you’ve placed your opponent in the one arm in/one arm out position, you must open your closed guard momentarily and explode your hips upward.
+This explosive movement has two purposes: a) it catches your opponent off guard, and b) it limits the amount of space between your hips and your opponent’s neck.
 At the top of this movement, place one leg over the shoulder of the arm that is pressed against your opponent’s torso and the other leg under your opponent’s opposite shoulder.
 However, keep in mind that although certain triangle submissions, such as the mounted triangle, don’t require this explosive, upward movement, the other principles discussed in this article generally remain the same.

-- Control your opponent’s head: Nearly all closed guard submissions require you to break your opponent’s posture.
-Therefore, when attempting a triangle from the closed guard, it is imperative that you control your opponent’s posture.
+Nearly all closed guard submissions require you to break your opponent’s posture.
+Therefore, when attempting a triangle choke from the closed guard, it is imperative that you control your opponent’s posture.
 You can achieve this by both pulling forward with the legs and using both of your hands to pull down on your opponent’s head.
 Remember, if you fail to maintain control, and your opponent regains an upright posture, his or her chances of escaping your triangle choke attempt are greatly increased.